Characters from Space Battleship Yamato, including the original series (and sequels) and the 2010 live-action movie.

-- Dr. Sakezo Sado (Dr. Sane)
+Dr. Sakezo Sado (Dr. Sane)

 - Voiced in English by: Kenny Green (2199)Voiced in Star Blazers by: Frank PitaPortrayed by: Reiko Takashima

 Head of Yamato's medical division.
 Ship's doctor.
 He is a civilian, but treated as equivalent to Commander (or 2nd-grade Space Colonel).
 From Niigata Prefecture.

 One of the few who can speak frankly to Captain Okita.
 Although he is a heavy drinker and is never parted from a bottle, his medical and technical knowledge are first-class.